Zebra (Beach House song): Composition

+Release and promotion

+"Zebra" was first released as part of Beach House's third studio album Teen Dream on January 26, 2010, through Sub Pop.
+A day prior, Beach House performed the song on Late Night with Jimmy Fallon.
+On February 1, Beach House performed "Zebra" on their Daytrotter Session, along with other tracks from Teen Dream.
+Later that same month, they announced that they were releasing an EP of the same name as a Record Store Day exclusive on April 17, 2010.
+The EP features a UK radio edit of "Zebra" along with three new tracks: "The Arrangment", "Baby" and "10 Mile Stereo (Cough Syrup Remix)".

+On the issue dated May 1, 2010, "Zebra" peaked at number 14 on the US Hot Singles Sales chart, while it peaked at 96 on the UK Physical Singles Chart on the issue dated May 9.
+On May 21, 2010, the official music video for "Zebra" was directed by Mark Brown and was uploaded to Sub Pop's YouTube channel.
+Previously released as part of its accompanying album's DVD version, the video features an abstract array of "reverberating" colors that intensify as the song proceeds.

 Critical reception

 Consequence of Sound stated the song "grows and grows within the space it is given, and though we are not talking about the epic scale of, say, The Arcade Fire, they are not too far off either."
+The website also named it the ninth best song of 2010, with Winton Robbins complimenting Legrand's vocal performance and the duo's overall musicianship throughout.
 BBC said the song "slaloms to life on a loping, vertiginous riff that keeps sliding sideways when you think you know where it’s going.
 Over it, Legrand's vocals ooze like molasses before rising imperiously to deliver a swooning chorus hook-line, about the titular "black and white horse", that Bat for Lashes would kill for."
 Pretty Much Amazing said the song is "a gorgeous highlight" off its parent album.
-Zach Schonfeld of PopMatters said "Zebra" remains "one of Teen Dream’s most irresistible moments, buoyed by yearning vocal sighs and lyrics describing its eponymous "black and white horse arching among us"," as well as commenting on the other tracks of the EP, stating that between the "waltz-like, minor key "Baby" and the lilting, damn near sing-songy "The Arrangement", the latter is the clear highlight," while finishing the review saying the EP is "a worthy encore to an outstanding LP".
+Zach Schonfeld of PopMatters said "Zebra" remains "one of Teen Dream’s most irresistible moments, buoyed by yearning vocal sighs and lyrics describing its eponymous "black and white horse arching among us".
 Impose Magazine said "the track elegantly blossoms into a gorgeous crescendo of oozy voices and crashing cymbals."

-Music video

-The official music video for "Zebra" was directed by Mark Brown and was uploaded to Sub Pop's YouTube channel on May 21, 2010.
-The video features "reverberating colors, a fiery desert, perhaps, shrouded by smeared yellows and oranges pulsating erratically."